 The business world is potentially looking down the barrel of one of the worst recessions since The Great Depression.
 Keeping your company afloat during a recession can be difficult, but is not impossible.
 For those companies that are facing tough times ahead, there are some things that you can do which may help you through.

 If you are concerned about how your business will fare in the upcoming recession, contact Nash Advisory.
-Our expert business strategists can help you find a way forward.
+Our expert business advisors can help you find a way forward.

 Before the recession hits

 Companies that are able to pivot into new industries or make new high demand products based on changes to the economy or operating market (like COVID-19) tend to be able to fare better than those that are rigid and unable to move with the changing times.